 MOD RCC/62A1/3

-RESOLUTION 48 (Rev. Busan, 2014)
+RESOLUTION 48 (Rev. Dubai, 2018)

 Human resources management and development

-The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),
+The Plenipotentiary Conference of the International Telecommunication Union (Dubai, 2018),

 recognizing

-No. 154 of the ITU Constitution,
+a) Article 27 "Elected Officials and Staff of the Union" and No. 154 of the Constitution, according to which ITU is required to recruit staff on the basis of the highest standards of efficiency, competence and integrity;

-recalling
+b) the strategic plan for the Union as described in Resolution 71 (Rev. Dubai, 2018) of this conference, and the need for highly skilled and motivated staff to attain the goals contained therein;

-a) Resolution 48 (Rev. Antalya, 2006) of the Plenipotentiary Conference, on human resources management and development;
+c) Resolution 151 (Rev. Dubai, 2018), which instructed the Secretary-General to continue to improve methodologies associated with results-based management (RBM) and results-based budgeting (RBB), at the levels of planning and implementation;

-b) the strategic plan for the Union as described in Resolution 71 (Rev. Busan, 2014) of this conference, and the need for a highly skilled and motivated workforce to attain the goals contained therein
+d) Decision 5 (Rev. Dubai, 2018), which indicates the resource limitations for the 2020-2023 period and specifies goals and objectives on the improvement efficiency of the ITU activities,

 noting